My Travel Checklist for a Great Road Trip

 Adam and I have traveled multiple time across the country and I would do it a hundred times again.
 Though it takes far, far longer, I’m more fond of road-tripping vs flying.
 You lose something when you are tucked up in the clouds, away from the majestic world below.

 After years of road tripping, we’ve definitely learned a great deal about what and what not to bring along.
 I can’t tell you how many times I’ve sat in the car, losing my mind because I didn’t have something I needed.
+We also love Towingless when it comes to long distance towing because sometimes you cannot avoid encountering car problems on the road.

 This may make us sound like alcoholics, but we’ve also learned never to leave home without a bottle of wine and a wine opener in tow.
 After a very long day of driving, all we want is to decompress at the hotel with a yummy bottle of wine.
 It’s become our tradition to have some wine and cheese and overdose on reality tv shows… it’s fine, you can make fun of me all you want, but I love it!